prafdin/devops-course-labs/README.md

 # Catty: The Reminders App

-*Catty* is a small demo web app for tracking reminders.
+*Catty* is a small demo web app for tracking reminders It uses:

-It uses:

 * [Python](https://www.python.org/) as the main programming language